SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 .. note::

     At parse time,
-    an expression made up of binary operators is represented as a flat list, with the expression that follows each operator understood as its right-hand argument,
+    an expression made up of binary operators is represented as a flat list.
+    The expression that follows each operator
+    is understood as its right-hand argument,
-    and the prefix expression of the containing expression understood as the left-hand argument
+    and the prefix expression of the containing expression is understood as the left-hand argument
     to the first operator in the list.
     This list is transformed into a tree by applying operator precedence,
     at which point the left- and right-hand arguments of each operator are the appropriate expression.

-    For example the expression ``2 + 3 * 5``
+    For example, the expression ``2 + 3 * 5``
     is initially understood as a list of three items, ``2``, ``+ 3``, and ``* 5``.
-    It is then transformed into the tree (2 + (3 * 5)).
+    This process transforms it into the tree (2 + (3 * 5)).

 ..
 TODO: In the amazing future, the previous paragraph would benefit from a diagram.